The Business Case for Employee Volunteer & Skills Giving Programs

 The average employee turnover rate of all U.S. industries is 15.1%.
 In some cases, this turnover is healthy for your organization because you’re losing low performers (i.e. problem staff or those not willing to improve) and this can positively impact everything from employee engagement to productivity and profits.
 But what if the employees leaving your organization are top performers?

 Replacing top performers can cause service disruptions for your customers and requires a substantial amount of financing, extensive training, employee workload balancing, and handling cultural shifts.
 None of that sounds good, but how exactly does it impact your company’s bottom line?
-Well, for jobs paying $75,000 a year or less (which is about 9 in 10 U.S. workers), the typical cost of turnover is 20% of the employees’ salary.
-For top-level employees it can cost closer to 150% of the employees’ salary.
-Some talent experts estimate that the cost to replace an employee range from six to nine months’ salary to twice the person’s annual salary.
-But let’s focus on employees that make $75,000 or less.
+Employee Benefit News (EBN) reports that it costs employers 33% of a worker's annual salary to hire a replacement if that worker leaves.
+In dollar figures, the replacement cost is $15,000 per person for an employee earning a median salary of $45,000 a year, according to the Work Institute’s 2017 Retention Report.
+So for purposes of this article, let’s focus on employees that make $45,000.
 For each of those employees leaving your organization, it’s costing you about $15,000.

 A PwC study revealed, “Employees most committed to their organizations put in 57 percent more effort on the job—and are 87 percent less likely to resign—than employees who consider themselves disengaged.”
-According to Gallup’s research, companies with engaged workforces have higher earnings per share (EPS):
+According to Gallup, “organizations that are the best in engaging their employees achieve earnings-per-share growth that is more than four times that of their competitors.
+Compared with business units in the bottom quartile, those in the top quartile of engagement realize substantially better customer engagement, higher productivity, better retention, fewer accidents, and 21% higher profitability.
+Engaged workers also report better health outcomes.”

 So where do employee volunteer and skills giving programs factor in?
 It’s an excellent, relatively low-cost way to engage and retain employees.